Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Extendability

 Hence, an obstruction to simplicity can only occur between two added edges $e_{1}$ and $e_{2}$ in $\mathcal{D}'$; see \Cref{fig:exchange} for an example illustration.
-Let $x_{1}$ and $x_{2}$ be two consecutive common points on $e_1$, and let $e_{1}'$ and $e_{2}'$ be the respective parts between $x_{1}$ and $x_{2}$.
-By the first minimality condition, $e_{1}'$ and $e_{2}'$ must have the same number of crossings with~$\mathcal{D}^{\circ}$, otherwise we could reroute one of $e_{1}'$ or $e_{2}'$ along (a part of) the other to get fewer crossings.
-But then exchanging $e_{1}'$ and $e_{2}'$ produces a drawing $\mathcal{D}''$ fulfilling the first minimality condition but with fewer crossings than~$\mathcal{D}'$; a contradiction to the second minimality condition on~$\mathcal{D}'$. \end{proof}
+Let $x_{1}$ and $x_{2}$ be two consecutive common points on $e_1$, and let $e_{1}'$ and $e_{2}'$ be the parts of $e_{1}$ and $e_{2}$, respectively, between $x_{1}$ and~$x_{2}$.
+By the first minimality condition, $e_{1}'$ and $e_{2}'$ must have the same number of crossings with~$\mathcal{D}^{\circ}$, otherwise we could reroute either $e_{1}$ or $e_{2}$ along (potentially a part of, to avoid self-crossings) $e_{2}'$ or $e_{1}'$, respectively, to get fewer crossings.
+However, then exchanging $e_{1}'$ and $e_{2}'$ (and potentially removing resulting self-crossings on~$e_1$) produces a drawing $\mathcal{D}''$ fulfilling the first minimality condition but with fewer crossings than~$\mathcal{D}'$; a~contradiction to the second minimality condition on~$\mathcal{D}'$. \end{proof}

-Inspired by the question whether every crossing-minimizing drawing of $K_n$ is pseudosphercial, we also investigate the extendability of crossing-minimizing drawings of non-complete graphs.
-Interestingly, the proof works rather similar to that for separable drawings, we only need to replace the arguments regarding the witness set with arguments using that the initial drawing is crossing-minimizing.
-We give the details in \Cref{sec:extend-cross-min}.
+Inspired by the question whether every crossing-minimizing drawing of $K_n$ is pseudosphercial, we also investigate and positively answer the extendability of crossing-minimizing drawings of non-complete graphs.
+Interestingly, the proof works rather similarly to that for separable drawings, we only need to replace the arguments regarding the witness set with arguments using that the initial drawing is crossing-minimizing.